YannHulot/skills-cli-backend/README.md

 # Skills CLI back-end

 Hey there!
-This is a v1 of my personal website.
+This is the v1 of an experimental service.

-What is Linkedin existed a s a CLI?
+What if Linkedin existed as a CLI?
 Well, this is the back-end of such a project.
 This application stores data related to users.

-Users have jobs and each jobs contains, skills, descriptions and title.
+Users have jobs and each job contains, skills, descriptions and title.
-By using this API you can save a new user, add jobs, skills, and finally search for a user with a specific skill.

 ## Local Development